Calls for Boris Johnson to quit over ‘partygate’ are ‘bonkeroony’ says Gove

 “For anyone who has suffered during Covid, the thought that others broke the rules is undeniably painful and difficult,” Mr Gove said.

-“But it is also the case that the Prime Minister was responsible for a series of very, very big decisions during the Covid crisis that meant we now look better than many other countries.
+“But it is also the case that the Prime Minister was responsible for a series of very, very big decisions during the Covid crisis that meant we handled it better than many other countries.

 “That doesn’t diminish for a moment the pain that people endured and the fact that mistakes were made.